Building 42, Suite 213

 In accordance with ABET accreditation criteria and pursuant to the University's mission statement, the following program educational objectives have been established:

-- Prepare graduates with a capacity to pursue graduate studies in mechanical engineering or related fields.
+Graduates will have the ability to pursue graduate studies in mechanical engineering or related fields,

 Students graduating from the Mechanical Engineering program are expected to acquire the following: